fortran-lang/fpm-docs/pages/spec/publish.md

 To check the version of the package, run `fpm publish --show-package-version`.

-### Show uploaded data
+### Show upload data

-You can see all the data being sent to the registry without uploading by running `fpm publish --show-upload-data`.
+You can see all the data being sent to the registry before uploading by running `fpm publish --show-upload-data`.
 The token will be included if you specify it on the command line (`fpm publish --show-upload-data --token <token>`).
+No network request will be performed.
+A tarball will be created, which you can inspect before publishing.

 ### Dry run

-A dry run can be performed with `fpm publish --dry-run --token <token>`.
+A dry run can be performed with `fpm publish --token <token> --dry-run`.
 This will create the tarball and simulate the upload without publishing the package to the registry.
-You will be provided with the path to the locally created tarball for your inspection.
+The package and the token will be verified by the registry, and you will be provided with the path to the locally created tarball for inspection.
+By including the `--verbose` flag, you will be able to see all the data being sent to the registry.

 ### Publishing

 To publish a package, run `fpm publish --token <token>` using the token you generated on the website.
+You can as well include the `--verbose` flag to see all the data being sent to the registry.